aggress/mesosphere-dcos-demo-application/README.md

 A simple back-end (BE) and front-end (FE) app to demonstrate the following DC/OS features.

-* VIP based layer4 load balancing for presenting the FE app to access both BE apps
+* VIP based layer4 load balancing for presenting the FE app to access both BE apps.
-* Marathon-LB to publish the FE app to the outside world and make it accessible via a vhost
+* Marathon-LB to publish the FE app to the outside world and make it accessible via a vhost.
-* HTTP health check
+* HTTP health check.
-* Deployment constraints to unique hosts
+* Deployment constraints to unique hosts.
+* Deploying Marathon apps as a group, with dependencies.

 ## Architecture ##